Convex uniform polyhedra have regular faces and are isogonal, meaning they are transitive in their vertices, and are dividable into:

-- the truncated octahedron from the octahedron, and from the cube.
+Truncated Octahedron, tO, from the octahedron, and from the cube

 Truncated Icosahedron, tI